kevonc/kevoncheung.com/content/articles/20210306-thinking-big.md

 ---
-title: Why thinking big is bad for you
+title: The problem with thinking big
 date: '2021-03-06'
-meta_description: ''
+meta_description: 'Why "think big" advice might be holding you back.
+Discover the power of starting small and growing naturally in your entrepreneurial journey.'
 meta_image: '/images/blog/thinking-big-1.jpeg'
 slug: thinking-big
 topic: entrepreneurship